Home The Story The World Characters About Book Clubs Press Get the Book

 Nature Isle

-The story unfolds on the island of Dominica — a small, mountainous island in the Eastern Caribbean, where rainforest meets the sea and traditions run deep.
+The story unfolds on the island of Dominica, a mountainous island in the Eastern Caribbean, where rainforest meets the sea and traditions run deep.

 Explore